-What you must pay when Services that are covered for you you get these services Pulmonary rehabilitation services (continued) \$20 copayment for each Medicare-covered pulmonary pulmonary rehabilitation from the doctor treating the chronic rehabilitation service. respiratory disease.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with copayment, or deductible for Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent. the Medicare-covered screening and counseling to If you screen positive for alcohol misuse, you can get up to reduce alcohol misuse four brief face-to-face counseling sessions per year (if you're preventive benefit. competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, Screening for lung cancer with low dose computed copayment, or deductible for tomography (LDCT) the Medicare covered For qualified individuals, a LDCT is covered every 12 counseling and shared months. decision making visit or for Eligible members are: people aged 50 - 77 years who have the LDCT. no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be
+What you must pay when Services that are covered for you you get these services Pulmonary rehabilitation services (continued) pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copayment for each Medicare-covered pulmonary rehabilitation service.
+Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be